 Most annuity types have no maintenance fees or annual fees.
 Some annuities have varying fees depending on the type of the annuity and additional benefits it may provide.
 It’s important to understand the different types of annuities, so you can compare their costs and benefits and determine what product will be right for you.

 Annuities can offer valuable features that aren’t typical of other retirement income options, like tax deferral, income guarantees, guaranteed minimum values, and/or a guaranteed minimum death benefit.
 If you’re uncertain about the fees associated with the annuity you think is a good fit for you, ask your financial professional for clarification.

 Many annuities give you the option to withdraw a portion of the contract without a penalty.
 Some annuities may require a waiting period before you can access the full value of the annuity.
 Rules regarding early withdrawal vary — you would want to check on specific features with your financial professional.

-Many people believe an insurance company will keep the remaining annuity value upon death.
+Some people may believe an insurance company will keep the remaining annuity value upon death.
 This is true of a "life-only" payment option within an annuity contract, but life-only is just one of many payment options you can choose.

 Annuities can be excellent tools for accumulation and income, no matter your age.
 Many young workers are using annuities as a tax-deferred way to save for their future.
 Some people choose to wait until they are nearing retirement to purchase an annuity.